Luigi's Mansion: Development

 Luigi's Mansions music was composed by Shinobu Tanaka and Kazumi Totaka, and as such contains "Totaka's Song", a song featured in almost every game that Totaka has composed.
 It is found by waiting on the controller configuration screen at the Training Room for about three and a half minutes.
 The main theme of Luigi's Mansion was orchestrated and arranged by Shogo Sakai for Super Smash Bros.
 Brawl.
 The game featured voice actors Charles Martinet as the voice of Mario and Luigi, Jen Taylor as the voice of Toad, and an uncredited Totaka as the voice of E. Gadd.
-Luigi's Mansion received an award for its audio by BAFTA Interactive Entertainment Awards in 2002.

 All GameCube systems support the display of stereoscopic 3D, and Luigi's Mansion was planned to utilize this feature; however, 3D televisions were not widespread at the time, and it was deemed that compatible displays would be too cost-prohibitive for the consumer.
 As a result, the feature was not enabled outside of development.
+Stereoscopic 3D effects were later included in the 2018 remake of the game for Nintendo 3DS.